ProteusXML/proteusxml/README.md

 Proteus Schema is currently used by a variety of industry companies, software vendors

 ## Latest release
-The latest release is Proteus Schema 4.0.1 and can be found in the [release section](https://github.com/ProteusXML/proteusxml/releases/tag/v4.0.1).
+The latest release is Proteus Schema 4.2.

 ## Annotations